Interpretable Almost Matching Exactly for Causal Inference

-We wanted to use \collapsingflame\ as a tool to double check performance of a black box machine learning approach.
-There is no ground truth, so there will not be formal accuracy evaluation (see simulations for accuracy comparison).
+We can use \collapsingflame\ as a tool to check the performance of a black box machine learning approach.
 We chose a recent method that predicts whether treatment effects are positive, negative, or neutral, using a support vector machine formulation \citep{minsurrogateloss2018}.
 We ran \collapsingflame\ on the BTC dataset and saved the CATE for each treatment and control unit that were matched.
-Units with a positive CATE have a negative treatment effect and vice versa.
+Units with a positive CATE (outcome on treatment unit minus outcome on control unit) are considered to have a negative treatment effect, meaning that the program increased the probability of crime.
+Units with a negative CATE analogously had a positive predicted treatment effect.
 We also implemented the SVM approach and recorded a prediction of positive, negative, or neutral treatment effect for each unit.